-When we dive a little bit deeper, it turns out to be way most of our brains process goals.
+When we dive a little bit deeper, it turns out to be the way most of our brains process goals.

 What Do I Want? vs. What Will I Endure?

-When most of us think of our goals we tend to focus on what we want to achieve.
+When most of us think of our goals, we tend to focus on what we want to achieve.
 Makes sense right?

 However, as Mark Manson points out, we should actually be asking ourselves a very different question.
-Rather than “what do you want to achieve,” we should be asking ourselves “what kind of pain would I prefer more?”
+Rather than “what do I want to achieve,” we should be asking ourselves “what kind of pain would I prefer more?”

-I know that sounds crazy but bear with me.
+I know that sounds crazy, but bear with me.

 That feels good.